-J. RESPUNSIBILITIES POSITION/AREA RESPONSIBILITIES The Admissions Office Liaise with SATAC on the processing of applications is responsible for Ensure that the selection principles and procedures for all of the coordinating domestic University's program offerings are incorporated into SATAC's processing undergraduate systems admissions.
-Respond to domestic admissions inquiries Provide administrative support to the UUEC Provide admissions data and reports to the DVC(E) as required Update admissions information in relevant annual publications such as the Undergraduate Programs prospectus and the SATAC Guide, and in the Admissions section of the University's Website Liaise with the Prospective Students Office (PSO) and Faculties on changes to undergraduate program offerings and admissions procedures and information The International Process and assess all international applications for admission Admissions Office is Respond to international admissions inquiries responsible for Update admissions information in relevant annual publications such as the coordinating SATAC Guide and Undergraduate Program Information for International international Students, and in the International Admissions section of the University's undergraduate Website admissions.
-Liaise with the PSO and Faculties on changes to undergraduate program offerings and admissions procedures and information The Prospective Liaise with the Admissions Office and the International Admissions Office Students Office is on changes to undergraduate program offerings and admissions responsible for procedures and information for incorporation into PSO publications such disseminating as the Undergraduate Programs prospectus and Undergraduate Program admissions information Information for International Students, and in the PSO section of the to prospective University's Website applicants.
-Liaise with, update and promote to local, regional and interstate secondary 16 schools the University's program offerings, and all admissions processes, changes and information Liaise with, update and promote to international higher educational markets and agents the University's program offerings, and all international admissions processes, changes and information
+POSITION/AREA RESPONSIBILITIES The Admissions Office is responsible for coordinating domestic undergraduate admissions to award programs.
+Liaise with SATAC on the processing of applications Ensure that the selection principles and procedures for all of the University's program offerings are incorporated into SATAC's processing systems Respond to domestic admissions inquiries Provide administrative support to the UUEC Provide admissions data and reports to the DVC and Provost as required Update admissions information in relevant annual publications such as the Prospectus - Undergraduate Programs and the SATAC University Guide, and in the Admissions section of the University's Website Liaise with the Prospective Students Office (PSO) and Faculties on changes to undergraduate program offerings and admissions procedures and information The International Admissions Office is responsible for coordinating international undergraduate admissions to award programs.
+Process and assess all international applications for admission Respond to international admissions inquiries Update admissions information in relevant annual publications such as the SATAC University Guide and Undergraduate Programs (International) guidebook, and in the International Admissions section of the University's Website Liaise with the PSO and Faculties on changes to undergraduate program offerings and admissions procedures and information

+The Prospective Students

+Office is responsible for

+disseminating admissions information to prospective applicants.

+- Liaise with the Admissions Office and the International Admissions Office on changes to undergraduate program offerings and admissions procedures and information for incorporation into PSO publications such as the Prospectus - Undergraduate Programs and the Undergraduate Programs (International) guidebook, and in the PSO section of the University's Website - Liaise with, update and promote to local, regional and interstate secondary schools the University's program offerings, and all admissions processes, changes and information - Liaise with, update and promote to international higher educational markets and agents the University's program offerings, and all international admissions processes, changes and information